Poland Ekstraklasa 04/22 17:00 29 [15] Warta Poznan v Stal Mielec [9] L 5-2

 The football club was one of the first two (next to the volleyball club) at the PZL Mielec, established in 1939.
 The team was made up of players playing in other clubs in Mielec and employees of the PZL, an aerospace company.
 In the first match played, the team defeated the Gymnastic Society "Sokół" Mielec with 4–1 victory.
 Three more matches were played against Dzikovia Tarnobrzeg (2–1), Metal Tarnów (3–1) and a team made up of players from an ammunition factory in Nowa Dęba (6–1).
 The match against Okęcie Warszawa planned for September did not take place, because World War II started and any sports games were forbidden.
 However, the matches were played illegally in the meadows beyond the communal forest and in other towns (including Dębica, Kolbuszowa, Sandomierz).
 The only official match was played against a German military unit and ended with the score 1–2.

 Stal Mielec is a professional soccer team based in Mielec, Poland.
-The team was founded in 1939 and has a rich history of success in Polish soccer.
-Stal Mielec has won the Polish Cup twice and has also been a runner-up in the Polish League.
-The team plays its home matches at the Stadion Stali Mielec, which has a capacity of 8,000 spectators.
+The team was founded in 1939 and has a rich history in Polish football.
+Stal Mielec has a strong fan base and plays their home matches at the Stadion Stali Mielec, which has a capacity of 5,500 spectators.